School of Record for American College of the Mediterranean Madrid

 SPA/SOC 337: Spain and the Americas: A Cultural Perspective 3 Credits

-This transatlantic and interdisciplinary course is designed to give students a deeper understanding of the cultural history of the relationship between Spain, the United States and Latin America.
-We will focus specifically on the contemporary period: from the mid-19th century (with the many doubts that the Spanish model aroused in Spanish-American intellectuals) to the beginning of the 21st century.
+This transatlantic and interdisciplinary course is designed to give students a deeper understanding of the cultural history of the relationship between Spain, the United States and Latin America, by focusing specifically on the contemporary period: from the mid-19th century (with the many doubts that the Spanish model aroused in Spanish-American intellectuals) to the beginning of the 21st century.
 Contemporary Spain cannot be understood without an approach to the loss of its last colonies in America and Asia to the local bourgeoisies and the United States.
-The course will study different cultural representations of that war.
-The disaster of '98 not only marked the end of the Spanish empire, but also the beginning of a tumultuous century that will mark the current course of Spain.
 On the cultural level, the triadic relationship between these regions will profoundly influence the different artistic movements and manifestations of the early 20th century, from modernism to the avant-garde.
-Likewise, the rise of authoritarianism and fascism in Spain will activate a network of constant exchange between Spanish, American and Latin American intellectuals (Hemingway, Dos Passos, Parker, Neruda, Vallejo).